How to Rebuild Your Life After Divorce

-They say “if you can get the milk, why do you need the cow?”
+They say, “if you can get the milk, why do you need the cow?”

 The Risk of Marriage for Men

-Unfortunately, there is a lot of bias against men in our ‘modern’ society.
+Unfortunately, there is a lot of bias against men in our modern society.

 From the dimwitted male fools depicted on primetime comedies to the divorce courts that treat divorced men like criminals.

-He is facing the real statistic of a 50 to 60 percent divorce rate.
+A man faces the real statistic of a 50 to 60 percent divorce rate.

-So, next time you meet a man, who never wants to get married.
+So, next time you meet a man who never wants to get married.